xvk3/summon_helper/README.md

 # Summon Helper

-Simple program to help hosts summon phantoms in a fair order.
+\Simple program to help hosts summon phantoms in a fair order.

+Program to analyse the different FC rules